 In accordance with our Bylaws, as amended by the Board of Directors on August 20, 2024, a shareholder may also request that the Corporation include in its proxy statement in which it solicits proxies with respect to the election of directors at an annual meeting of shareholders, any person nominated for election (a "Shareholder Nominee") to the Board by a shareholder or by a group of not more than 20 Shareholders that (i) satisfies the requirements of 2.01(d) of our Bylaws (such individual shareholder or shareholder group, including each member thereof, to the extent the context requires, an "Eligible Shareholder"), and (ii) expressly requests in the notice required by such Section 2.01(d) to have the Shareholder Nominee included in the Corporation's proxy materials pursuant to such Section 2.01(d).
 The information that the Corporation will include in its proxy statement is the information provided by the Eligible Shareholder to the secretary of the Corporation concerning the Shareholder Nominee and the Eligible Shareholder that is required to be disclosed in the Corporation's proxy statement by the regulations promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and if the Eligible Shareholder so elects, a written statement, not to exceed 500 words, in support of the Shareholder Nominee's candidacy (the "Statement").
 The Corporation may omit from its proxy materials any information or Statement (or portion thereof) that it, in good faith, believes would violate any applicable law or regulation.
-The Corporation will not be required pursuant to Section 2.01(d) to include any information for which any person is engaging in a solicitation within the meaning of Rule 14a-1(1) under the Exchange Act in support of the election of any individual as a director at such meeting other than Shareholder Nominees or head of the greater of the include in its proxy materials with respect to an Annual Meeting generally shall not exceed the greater of
+The Corporation will not be required pursuant to Section 2.01(d) to include any information regarding a Shareholder Nominee in its proxy materials for any meeting of Shareholders for which any person is engaging in a solicitation within the meaning of Rule 14a-1(1) under the Exchange Act in support of the election of any individual as a director at such meeting other than Shareholder Nominees or nominees of the Board.
+The maximum number of Shareholder Nominees nominated by all Eligible